eliotcochrane/eliotcochrane.github.io/_posts/2024-03-01-tazawako-resort.md

 ### On The Hill

 Tazawako Ski Resort starts with three lifts right from the bottom.
-A lift to bring you to the start of the moguls that will also bring you to the second lodge quickly, a slow double chair that is geared towards beginners, and a super quad to bring you mid-way up the mountain.
-Presenting you with the choices that you want right out of the gate is good.
+A lift to bring skiers to the start of the moguls that will also bring them to the second lodge quickly, a slow double chair that is geared towards beginners, and a super quad to bring skiers mid-way up the mountain.
+Presenting skiers with multiple choices right out of the gate is good.

 ![Artsy map closeup](/assets/img/tazawako-10.jpeg)
 *Photo: Artsy closeup of the trail map.*

-From the mid-way of the mountain, there is access to quite a bit of skiing already and some nice views overlooking Lake Tazawa.
-From there, one more lift goes up and you reach the top of the ski area.
+From mid-way up the mountain, there is access to quite a bit of skiing already and some nice views overlooking Lake Tazawa.
+From there, one more lift goes up to reach the top of the ski area.
 Looking down on the national course that was used a few times for the national ski races, it overlooks the lake and also the surrounding mountains in a spectacular view.

 From there, any sort of back-country skiers can go up further without restrictions.
 But for the majority of the skiers, the front side of the mountain is probably where most people will ski.
 And Tazawako brings quite a few different places to have fun.